AxelOP96/jetbrains/README.md

 know
 Java
 well.
-All strings were printed as is, without double quotes.
+All strings were printed as is, without double quotes.(Todos los strings se imprimieron como estaban sin dobles comillas)

-The method allows you to print an empty line when no string is given:
+The method allows you to print an empty line when no string is given:(El metodo te permite imprimr una linea vacia cuando no hay un string dado

 System.out.println("Java is a popular programming language.");
 System.out.println(); // prints empty line